 Council sets a targeted rate for the purpose of meeting part of the costs of capital funding for new, large, community, recreational, sporting or cultural regional projects which have met defined criteria, and will provide benefit to the residents of Tasman District and Nelson City.
+This rate also provides funding for the development of Tasman's Great Taste Trail.
 This rate is set in relation to all rateable units within the Tasman District.
-The proposed rate (in dollars per rating unit) for 2012/2013 is \$57.44 (2011/2012 \$54.97).
+The rate (in dollars per rating unit) for 2012/2013 is \$57.75 (2011/2012 \$54.97).